-- The graduation accuracy The graduation accuracy results from the quality of the graduation.
-It includes: Homogeneity and period definition of the graduation The alignment of the graduation on the graduation carrier - For encoders with solid graduation carriers: the stability of the graduation - carrier, ensuring accuracy even after - mounting For encoders with a steel scale tape: the error due to irregular scale tape expansion during mounting, as well as the error at the scale-tape butt joints in full-circle applications
+The graduation accuracy

+The graduation accuracy results from the quality of the graduation.
+It includes:

+- Homogeneity and period definition of the graduation - The alignment of the graduation on the graduation carrier - For encoders with solid graduation carriers: the stability of the graduation carrier, ensuring accuracy even after mounting - For encoders with a steel scale tape: the error due to irregular scale-tape expansion during mounting, as well as the error at the scale-tape butt joints in full-circle applications

 The accuracy of the graduation is the baseline error.
 This accuracy is ascertained under ideal conditions via measurement of the position error by means of a serially produced scanning head.
-The distance between the measuring points is equivalent to the interacr multiple of the schuler of the interacr multiple of the schuler of the interacr multiple of the schuler of the interacremultiple of the schuler of schuler equivalent to the integer multiple of the signal period.
+The distance between the measuring points is equivalent to the integer multiple of the signal period.
 As a result, the interpolation error has no effect.

 For modular angle encoders, the graduation accuracy is stated in accuracy grades for easier differentiation.
-Accuracy grade a defines the upper limit of the baseline error within the measuring range electronics These factors are taken into account in the stated interpolation error within one signal period
+Accuracy grade a defines the upper limit of the baseline error within the measuring range.

-Accuracy of the interpolation The interpolation error has an effect even at very low traversing speeds and causes speed fluctuations, especially in the speed control loop.
+Accuracy of the interpolation

+The interpolation error has an effect even at very low traversing speeds and causes speed fluctuations, especially in the speed control loop.
 Within the application, the interpolation error affects the machining quality, such as the surface quality.

-- The accuracy of the interpolation is primarily influenced by: The fineness of the signal period The homogeneity and period definition of the graduation The quality of scanning filter structures The quality of scanning filter structures The quality of the signal processing electronics
+The accuracy of the interpolation is primarily influenced by:

+- The fineness of the signal period

+- The homogeneity and period definition of the graduation

+- The quality of scanning filter structures

+- The characteristics of the sensors

+- The quality of the signal processing electronics